base-org/contract-deployments/mainnet/2024-06-25-update-gas-config/README.md

 ## Objective

+Because of the recently blob market fee dynamics, we had to pay extra priority fees in order for the blobs to be included in L1, which resulted in a net loss.
+Because of this, we wanted to tweak the gas scalar to see to do some L1 fee recovery.

-Along with the Ecotone hardfork, we need to make changes to the Gas Config in the L1 `SystemConfig` contract.
+We need to make changes to the Gas Config in the L1 `SystemConfig` contract.
 Specifically, we need to set the `_overhead` and `_scalar` values by calling `setGasConfig`.
 This is an access-controlled method that only the Incident Multisig can call.

 This runbook implements scripts to allow our signers to sign two different calls for our Incident Multisig:
-1. `UpdateGasConfig` -- This script will update the values according to our expected happy path wherein we are actively using Blobs
+1. `UpdateGasConfig` -- This script will update the values according to our expected new scalar values
 2. `RollbackGasConfig` -- This script establishes a rollback call in the case we need to revert to old values

 > [!IMPORTANT] We have two transactions to sign.
 Please follow